 It was a journey of conquest filled with exploration, wonder - and cruelty.
-Inspired by tales of vast cities of gold, 339 European soldiers and over 1000 Aztec allies embarked on an epic journey through arid deserts and rugged mountains.
+Inspired by tales of vast cities of gold, 339 European soldiers and hundreds of Aztec allies embarked on an epic journey through arid deserts and rugged mountains.
 They encountered rich traditions and brought new technologies.
 The resulting collision and combination of cultures reverberates today.
 Read More

 A Journey of Conquest and Exploration

 Spanish arrival in the Southwest & northwest Mexico, while often violent, brought about a dramatic biological and cultural exchange

 Are you planning a trip to Coronado Cave?
 Start here!
 Get information about what to expect, what gear to bring, and cave safety tips.

 Every Thursday, Friday, Saturday and Sunday at 8:30 take the free hiker shuttle from the visitor center to Montezuma Pass.